Namibia Press Agency

 ×

-WINDHOEK, 25 January 2017 - The Khomas Regional Council held its official opening for 2017 on Wednesday.
+Actors William H. Macy and Felicity Huffman arrive for the 23rd Annual Screen Actors Guild Awards at the Shrine Exposition Center on January 29, 2017, in Los Angeles, California. / AFP PHOTO / FREDERIC J. BROWN

+WINDHOEK, 29 January 2017- Cyclists that took part in the 2017 Windhoek Pedal Power Series seen in action on Sunday.
+(Photo by: Maqonda Ndlovu) NAMPA

+WINDHOEK, 26 January 2017 - Minister of Finance Calle Schlettwein.
 (Photo by: Joseph Nekaya) NAMPA

 NAMPA / Reuters